bitjson/typescript-starter/README.md

 npm link
 ```

 To manually test the CLI, you can use the `TYPESCRIPT_STARTER_REPO_URL` environment variable to test a clone from your local repo.
-Run `npm run watch` as you're developing, then in a different testing directory:
+Run `npm run build:main -- -w` as you're developing, then in a different testing directory:

 ```
 mkdir typescript-starter-testing